textileio/community/docs/a-tour-of-textile.md

     ...
     ```

 With any luck, you should see a bunch of results.
-You can also search for a single account by its address.
+You can also search for a single account by its address:

 ```tab="cmd"
 textile contacts search --address="P8rW2RCMn75Dcb96Eiyg8mirb8nL4ruCumvJxKZRfAdpE5fG"